What is Amazon SageMaker AI?

 Forecasting with SageMaker DeepAR algorithm for univariate or multivariate time series.
 Typical use cases: sales forecasting, capacity planning, energy consumption predictions, predictive maintenance.
 DeepAR learns patterns across multiple time series and generates probabilistic forecasts with confidence intervals.

-Best Practices for Amazon SageMaker
+Best Practices for Amazon SageMaker AI

 1. Use Managed Spot Training